liangyongrui/anysafe/readme.md

 # anysafe

-Safe version of the Rust function which will let the thread panic.
+Safe version of the Rust function which previous version will let the thread panic.

 ## Features